Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Training and evaluation of NorMistral

 Our aim is to model three lower-resource languages.
 To achieve this, we rely on models initially trained on more resource-rich languages and continually train them on our corpus.
 In order to get a model that works efficiently for the target language, we propose a novel three-stage training process, which consists of tokenizer change, embedding update, and full training (\Cref{fig:training-pipeline}).

-\paragraph{Tokenizer change} Before training the language model, we create a new subword tokenizer optimized for the target distribution of languages.
+\paragraph{Stage 1: Tokenizer change} Before training the language model, we create a new subword tokenizer optimized for the target distribution of languages.
 While keeping the original tokenizer might not necessarily worsen performance, the main goal of this step is to improve the efficiency of training and inference.
 As evident from \Cref{tab:tokenizers}, the new tokenizer produces 30\% shorter sequences on average, which translates to more than 30\% faster inference time; while requiring 800 million less parameters due to the smaller vocabulary size.
+We measure the inference speed-up on a downstream task in \Cref{app:efficiency}, confirming the theoretical benefits.

 The tokenizer is optimized for the entire training corpus via the greedy byte-pair encoding algorithm \citep[BPE;][]{Gage1994ANA}.
-We use the same tokenizer definition as the original Mistral-Nemo-12B.
+We use the same tokenizer definition as the original Mistral-Nemo-12B: byte-level BPE tokenizer without any Unicode normalization and with a fairly complex pretokenizer regular expression.
+The pretokenizer splits numbers into individual digits as in \newcite{10.5555/3648699.3648939}.
+Note that the tokenization is completely lossless and reversible as out-of-vocabulary characters can be split into individual UTF-8 bytes that are always in-vocabulary as atomic tokens.

-\paragraph{Embedding update} Since all tokens are changed in the previous stage, we need to update the input and output embedding weights next.
+\paragraph{Stage 2: Embedding update} Since all tokens are changed in the previous stage, we need to update the input and output embedding weights next.
 While it is possible to skip this stage and simply continue training the full model, misaligned embeddings lead to a large initial loss spike, to large (essentially random) gradients for the non-embedding parameters, and thus to catastrophic forgetting \citep{MCCLOSKEY1989109}.
 Instead, we follow the tokenizer adaptation method by \newcite{de-vries-nissim-2021-good}, aligning the embedding parameters by continually training the language model for 1\,000 steps with frozen non-embedding parameters.

+The initial token embeddings are transferred from the original embedding matrix \citep{gu-etal-2018-universal, wang-etal-2019-improving}.
+Since we use the same tokenizer type as the original Mistral model, many tokens are present in both vocabularies; the embeddings for these are initialized by as direct copies of the original vectors.
+Tokens not present in the original vocabulary are tokenized (with the original tokenizer) to obtain sub-tokens within the vocabulary; the embedding vectors are then initialized by taking the average of the sub-token embeddings.

-\paragraph{Full training} After realigning the embedding vectors, we continue by unfreezing the remaining parameters and training the full model.
+\paragraph{Stage 3: Full training} After realigning the embedding vectors, we continue by unfreezing the remaining parameters and training the full model.